-The Walter Anderson Museum of Art in Ocean Springs, Mississippi, celebrates the work of the eccentric artist, naturalist, and mystic Walter Anderson, whose genius was revealed only after his death in 1965.
+The Walter Anderson Museum of Art in Ocean Springs, Mississippi, celebrates the work of an eccentric artist, naturalist, and mystic whose genius was revealed only after his death in 1965.

 The term “eccentric” doesn’t really do justice to Walter Inglis Anderson (and keep in mind that he lived in the mother lode for eccentrics, the same state that produced Eudora Welty and William Faulkner).

 Born in 1903, he was raised in an artistic family and attended two of the nation’s top art schools.
 As an adult, however, that early promise fizzled.
 He was an occasional husband and largely absent father to his four children, earning a small amount of money working in his brother’s pottery business.

 As the years passed he became increasingly reclusive and peculiar and was periodically hospitalized for treatment of schizophrenia.
 Dressed in mismatched clothes, Anderson would ride his rickety bike around the streets of Ocean Springs.
 Even his own children would cross the street to avoid him when they saw him coming.

 But underneath that troubled exterior, his early artistic promise hadn’t died at all.
 After Anderson’s death in 1965, an astonishing body of work was revealed: more than 30,000 pen-and-ink drawings, watercolor paintings, wooden carvings, and sculptures.

 Anderson’s art reflects not just a love of nature, but an almost total immersion in it.
 One place in particular was his muse, a windswept barrier island called Horn.
 Over the course of nearly two decades Anderson made countless trips to Horn Island, laboriously rowing 14 miles across open water in a small wooden boat loaded down with his art supplies.
 There he would stay for weeks at a time, enduring extreme heat, sweltering humidity, biting insects, relentless sun and fierce winds.